-Ambulante Beyond (AMA) is a training program for documentary production aiming to train new filmmakers coming from different corners from México and Central America who have limited access to the tools needed to share their stories with a wide audience.
-Through modular workshops, AMA promotes independent filmmaking to get these stories to be told from an own cultural and aesthetic perspective, not arising from the imposition of conventional film parameters.
+Ambulante Beyond (AMA) is a training program for documentary production aimed to train new filmmakers coming from different corners from México and Central America who have limited access to the tools needed to share their stories with a wide audience.
+Through modular workshops, AMA promotes independent filmmaking to get these stories told from personal cultural and aesthetic perspective, not arising from the imposition of conventional film parameters.

 The training area of Ambulante allows communities to recover and strengthen their identity, claim their rights, as well as break stereotypes and transform the negative social imaginaries.
-In addition to strengthening the community organization and participation through independent filmmaking, we work on the diffusion of works to exploit to the maximum its potential as a social transformation tool.
-We believe it is necessary to keep fighting for the democratization of the media and the self-representation of the excluded groups.
+In addition to strengthening the community organization and participation through independent filmmaking, we work on the diffusion of works to best exploit its potential as a social transformation tool.
+We believe it is necessary to keep fighting for the democratization of media and the self-representation of excluded groups.

 Currently, the fifth generation of students is composed by six women and ten men between 19 and 30 years old, from different municipalities of the states of Guerrero and Oaxaca: Ometepec, Cuajinicuilapa, Acapulco, Iguala de la Independencia and Iliatenco, Villa de Tututepec, Santiago Jamiltepec, San Pedro Amuzgos, Oaxaca de Juárez, Santa María Huazolotitlán, San Mateo del Mar, Juchitán de Zaragoza and San Pedro Pochutla.